henry-hartzler/henry-hartzler/README.md

 🔭 I’m developing on a learning management system app that will reinforce positive behaviors and expectations for educators in the classroom.

+📱 Using React Native, I'm also building a climbing app that serves as both a guide and logbook.

 💬 Ask me about my passion for open source and my aspirations to ensure that everyone has access to an engaging and quality education.

 📫 Message me on LinkedIn to learn more!